community GUIDE: Community organizations

 Web Site: www.prospectparkmpls.org/ppa

-Organized in 1901, PPERRIA is the Neighborhood organization, with all residents eligible to join.
+Organized in 1901, PPA (formerly PPERRIA) is the Neighborhood organization, with all residents eligible to join.
 The group actively addresses local issues directly affecting our neighborhood.
-In the last four years, PPERRIA has also managed the neighborhood’s NRP program.
 Topics of discussion address these areas: Housing; Transportation; Environment; Education and Human Services; Safety and Security; Livability; Business, Jobs and Employment; Parks, Arts, Recreation and Culture.
 Issues include: block club organizing; zoning and land use changes; taxes; traffic changes; playground equipment; housing rehabilitation; historic preservation; and landscaping of public areas.
-Suggested annual household contribution is $12.00 to cover the cost of mailing the monthly information newsletter.
 Meetings are held in the lower level of the Prospect Park United Methodist Church, SE Malcolm & SE Orlin Ave, 4th Monday of each month, 6:30-9:00pm.
+Subscribe to the monthly newletter.

 SouthEast Business Association (SEBA)